 Wildcat Learning Effectiveness in Action Program (LEAP)

-Hosted at JWU’s Providence Campus, Wildcat LEAP is a fee-based educational program designed to help students discover how they learn and to develop specific strategies to enhance their learning.
+Hosted at JWU’s Providence Campus, the Wildcat Learning Effectiveness in Action program (LEAP) is a fee-based educational program designed to help students discover how they learn and to develop specific strategies to enhance their learning.
 The program includes one-on-one support, small group instruction, and a 3-credit course available only to LEAP participants.

 Program Structure

-Wildcat LEAP is a 10-month program, operating August through May.
+Wildcat LEAP is a 10-month program that runs from August through May.

-The JWU experience begins with a 10-day intensive summer program designed to support students through the transition from high school to college.
-Participants explore the many supports available to them at JWU, begin to learn about themselves and their learning styles, and develop peer supports within their LEAP cohort.
+The JWU experience begins with a 10-day intensive summer component designed to support students through the transition from high school to college.
+Participants explore the many supports and resources available to them at JWU, begin to learn about themselves and their learning characteristics, and develop peer supports within their LEAP cohort.

-The program continues through the spring semester with biweekly one-on-one meetings with their LEAP Learning Specialist as well as workshops on topics selected by the LEAP cohort.
-The program concludes with the development of a Wildcat LEAP Student academic portfolio that demonstrates comprehensive evidence of applied learning strategies.
+The program continues through the spring semester with biweekly one-on-one meetings with their LEAP Advisor, as well as group activities and workshops on topics selected by the LEAP cohort.
+The program concludes with the development of a Wildcat LEAP Learning Portfolio that demonstrates comprehensive evidence of applied learning strategies.

 Wildcat LEAP Includes: